Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Once an activity has been selected, an activity handler for that activity is launched.
 Within the context of an activity handler all controls are keyboard driven
 via a set of keyboard "shortcuts".
-The mouse may optionally be used, but only for onscreen space selection (not for controls).
 [Designing an activity-handler](#designing-an-activity-handler)

 ### The form and contents of the EngageUI toolkit